It begins like clockwork each November.

 People seemed to like it, word spread, so I made another one the next year.
 And the year after that.
 Until six years had passed and I’d compiled 120 tunes.

-In 2011, after two years of distributing CDs to my friends, I moved to a new city.
+In 2011, after two years of distributing CDs, I moved to a new city.
 To keep the tradition alive, I developed a website to offer downloads.
 Year by year, that initial site has been destroyed, rebuilt, and reshaped up to its current form.

 - CDs and doodles